 The Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps, is designed to help households make ends meet, but sometimes people abuse the system.
-SNAP fraud commonly includes redeeming food assistance benefits for cash, receiving benefits in more than one state and lying about the household income or assets to qualify.
+SNAP fraud commonly includes selling food stamps for cash, receiving benefits in more than one state and lying about the household income or assets to qualify.

-Lastly, you are asked to provide your contact information in case the investigators have any questions, but can choose to remain anonymous.
+Lastly, you are asked to provide your name and contact information in case the investigators have any questions, but you can choose to remain anonymous.
 Due to the state's privacy laws, the JFS will not be able to discuss the results of the investigation with you.
 You may also report fraud by phone at the Fraud Hotline at 800-627-8133.

-Reporting to the USDA
+Report Fraud to the USDA

 The USDA runs SNAP on a federal level.
 If you suspect fraud, you can report it directly to the USDA Office of the Inspector General.
 You can report fraud to the OIG several different ways.